On the ergodic theory of free group actions by real-analytic circle diffeomorphisms: The case of an exceptional minimal set

 \begin{lemma} Let $J$ be a connected component of $\mathbb{S}^1 \setminus \Lambda$.
 For all but finitely many points $x \in J$, one has

 Moreover, this sum uniformly converges on compacts subsets of the complement in $J$ of the finite subset above. \end{lemma}

-\begin{proof} According to a result of Hector~\cite{hector}, the stabilizer of $J$ in $G$ is nontrivial and cyclic, say generated by $h \in G$.
+\begin{proof} According to a result of Hector~\cite{hector} (a proof of which may be found in \cite{Navas-cociclo}), the stabilizer of $J$ in $G$ is nontrivial and cyclic, say generated by $h \in G$.
 Let $x_1,\ldots,x_k$ be the fixed points of $h$ inside $I$.
 We claim that the sum above is finite for $x \in J$ different from the $x_i$'s.
 Indeed, each such point belongs to a wandering interval for the action of $G$, namely a fundamental domain for the action of $h$.
-The lemma then follows from control of distortion. \end{proof}
+The lemma then follows from a control of distortion argument. \end{proof}

+While applying the arguments of the previous section in the non-minimal case, one should have in mind that the sets~$\bM_{\gamma}$ are no longer pairwise disjoint, yet their intersections with~$\Lambda$ remain disjoint.
+At the same time, the endpoints of the sets $\widetilde{M}_{\gamma}$ may not belong to~$\Lambda$, which leads to certain problems with applying, for instance, the disjointness arguments for the admissible iterations.